CI/CD Pipeline: 15 Best Practices for Successful Test Automation

 - By Skillset

-This set of test cases demand high skillset and additional resources.
+This set of test cases demand a high skillset and additional resources.
 This involves reliance on specific test experts and will be a challenge in case of emergencies.
 Automating them eliminates the challenge of dependency and makes it easy for anyone to run them once automated.

 2) Automate as Many Tests Possible